Fanny E. Lacy: Association with the Concordium

-"The Vegetarian; or a Visit to Aunt Primitive"
+"The Vegetarian; or, a Visit to Aunt Primitive"

-In April 1847, Lacy published a short story titled "The Vegetarian; or, a Visit to Aunt Primitive" in the Metropolitan Magazine, intended as a companion piece to "A Sketch of Character", which had appeared the previous year.
-The story may have been published through the influence of editor Edward Bulwer-Lytton, who was known to support vegetarianism.
+In April 1847, Lacy published "The Vegetarian; or, a Visit to Aunt Primitive" in the Metropolitan Magazine.
+It was intended as a companion piece to her earlier story "A Sketch of Character", which had appeared in the same periodical the previous year.
+The story may have been published through the influence of editor Edward Bulwer-Lytton, who was known as a supporter of vegetarianism.
 It includes a quotation from Dr. Reece's Medical Guide stating that "a vegetable diet affords the same support as animal food, with the important advantage of preventing plethora."

-Although written by a woman, the narrative focuses on male characters who adopt vegetarianism and experience improved health.
-Suzanne Samples observes that, in the Victorian period, dietary restraint was often associated with women, and male vegetarians could be seen as deviating from prevailing gender norms.
-The story has been interpreted as engaging with these views by portraying vegetarianism as consistent with male vitality and well-being.
+Although the story was written by a woman, the narrative centres on male characters who adopt vegetarianism and experience improved health.
+Suzanne Samples notes that, in the Victorian period, dietary restraint was often associated with women, and that male vegetarians could be perceived as departing from prevailing gender expectations.
+She reads Lacy's story as responding to these views by presenting vegetarianism as compatible with male vitality and well-being.

-The narrative also presents vegetarianism as an alternative to urban and industrial life.
-The protagonist's aunt, depicted as a committed vegetarian, lives in a rural setting and describes "flesh-foods" as "strange unnatural compounds".
-She envisions a future in which vegetarianism underpins a pastoral and morally renewed society.
-She argues that if a vegetarian diet were universally adopted, it would bring about a complete reconstitution of society, delivering both moral and physical benefits.
-Such change, she emphasises, must be gradual and nonviolent, describing it as a "progressive" reform rather than a revolutionary upheaval.
+The story also presents vegetarianism as an alternative to urban and industrial life.
+The protagonist's aunt, portrayed as a committed vegetarian, lives in a rural setting and describes "flesh-foods" as "strange unnatural compounds".
+She envisages a future in which vegetarianism supports a pastoral and morally renewed society.
+According to Rebecca Nesvet, the aunt argues that if a vegetarian diet were universally adopted it would reconstitute society, with moral and physical benefits, and insists that such change should be gradual and nonviolent.